Silver Lake

 The next three best holes are the “Silvers”: #2, 5 & 6

-The 2nd hole is the most memorable drive of the day.
-It’s a par four where you'll have to thread a shot through the tightest opening – only about 40 yards of clearance (see picture)!
-If you have a power fade, it's worth taking a full shot with it on this hole! #5 has some water to fly and #6 has the coolest amoeba tee box!
+Hole #2 is the most memorable drive of the day.
+It’s a par four that requires threading the needle through the tightest opening on the course - about 40 yards of clearance (see picture).
+If you have a reliable power fade, this is the time to trust it.

 Toughest to Easiest